afermanian/afermanian.github.io/index.md

 classes: wide
 ---

 Welcome to my personal website!
+If you want to get in touch, send me an email at adeline.fermanian@mines-paristech.fr.

 ## Short bio